-We cede a portion of our direct premiums written to reinsurance plans.
+We cede a portion of our direct premiums written to regulated reinsurance plans.
 We participate in several mandatory state pools, including the Michigan Catastrophic Claims Association, Florida Hurricane Catastrophe Fund, and North Carolina Reinsurance Facility.
 We also act as servicing agent for state-mandated involuntary plans for commercial vehicles (CAIP plans) and as a participant in the "Write Your Own" program for federally regulated plans for flood (National Flood Insurance Program).
 All of these programs are governed by insurance regulations.

-We also have voluntary contractual arrangements that primarily relate to our transportation network company business written by our Commercial Lines segment and the Property business.
+We also have voluntary contractual arrangements that primarily relate to the Property business and to our transportation network company (TNC) business written by our Commercial Lines business.
 The reinsurance program in our Property business is designed to reduce overall risk while, to the extent of coverage purchased, protecting capital from the costs associated with catastrophes and severe storms.
-The largest parts of this reinsurance program are an occurrence excess of loss program and aggregate stop-loss agreements, from unaffiliated reinsurance companies, most of which are rated "A" or better by A.M.
+The largest parts of this reinsurance program are excess of loss programs and, for 2019, 2018, and 2017, aggregate stop loss agreements.
+These reinsurance programs are with unaffiliated reinsurance companies, most of which are rated "A" or better by A.M.
 Best.

 The occurrence excess of loss program supports the goal of maintaining adequate capital while sustaining at least two one-in-one hundred year events in a single contract period.
 It contains several layers: privately-placed reinsurance, a catastrophe bond, and coverage obtained through the Florida Hurricane Catastrophe Fund, among other arrangements.
 The program includes layers that are purchased for multi-year periods, and layers as to which we have prepaid premiums for reinstatement of coverage after the first covered event to ensure coverage for the second event.
-We are responsible for all losses and allocated loss adjustment expenses (ALAE) that do not reach the reinsurance threshold of \$60 million, and for the first \$60 million in losses and ALAE from each of the first and second events in the same contract period that exceed the threshold.
-Under certain circumstances, and if coverage has not been exhausted by the first two events, the reinsurance threshold for a third event may be reduced to \$25 million.
+Under the current program, we are responsible for all losses and allocated loss adjustment expenses (ALAE) that do not reach the reinsurance threshold of \$60 million, and for the first \$60 million in losses and ALAE from each event that exceeds the threshold.
 We may be responsible for additional losses if we experience more than two such events or if claims incurred exceed the maximum limits of the reinsurance coverage that is then in place.
-Coverage limits for a first event in Florida would be \$1.6 billion, while coverage for a second event (and, potentially, for subsequent covered events), would depend on a number of factors, including the severity and location of the earlier events in the contract period.
+Coverage limits for a first event in Florida would be \$1.8 billion, while coverage for a second event (and, potentially, for subsequent covered events) would depend on a number of factors, including the severity and location of the earlier events in the contract period.
+We expect that in mid-2020 our retention threshold for this program will increase to at least \$70 million and that the maximum coverage limits may also be increased, subject to our ongoing negotiations with reinsurers.